 What seems to be driving the disdain for ghost production is more like a kind of morality based on notions of authenticity and artistic integrity: a conviction that the ties that bind works to individual artists have an ethical value.

-An ethical attachment to this kind of author function seems particularly ironic in dance music, because it is a cultural form that originated as part of black, working class and queer practices of liberation.
+An attachment to this kind of author function seems particularly ironic in dance music, as cultural form that owes so much to black, working class and queer practices of liberation.
 Dance music arose from attempts to escape from, rather than conform to, dominant discourses and structures.
-That radical, oppositional side of dance music continues to thrive, alongside the more commercial aspects of EDM, house and techno.

 The attachment to the individualising author function is ironic also because dance music is such a collective enterprise.
 All music is collective of course, but some forms of musical culture thrive by emphasising aspects of individuality.
 Rock music appears to have absorbed the 18th century idea of the virtuoso, reshaping it into the role of the lead singer.
 This person tends to be portrayed as an individual creative genius, acting as a focal point for the attention of the audience, and the personalised narratives spun around the music.

-If I’m right that dance music is a form of culture in which individual creativity is subordinated to the functionality of dancing as a collective practice of liberation, then ghost production is not intrinsically problematic.
-Its undermining of the author function is actually quite well aligned with the fundamentals of dance music.
-It might even serve as a useful reminder that successful DJs are not the sole authors of their own success.
+If I’m right that dance music is at root a form of culture in which individual creativity is subordinated to the functionality of dancing as a collective practice of liberation, then ghost production is not intrinsically problematic.
+Its undermining of the author function is actually quite apt.

 To conclude: this blog post isn’t an argument in favour of ghost production.
 What I want to suggest is simply that it might not make sense to judge ghost production according to norms of authenticity that sit uneasily with core aspects of how dance music operates.
 Perhaps better questions would be things like: are ghost production arrangements fair or exploitative?
 Are the producers being remunerated adequately, compared to what the track might earn?
 And most importantly, is the music any good?